Horizontal Mounted Actuator Upgrade for Toshiba® Units

 MD&A performs repairs on hydraulic systems on all major turbine makes.
 We’ve built a solid reputation on governor stand repair, and now are forging an equally well-deserved reputation with actuator repairs.
 Our experts designed a horizontal mounted actuator upgrade.

-At our 100,000-square-foot facility in Euclid, Ohio, we stock a large number of components, everything from MAC governor stands to Rexroth® actuators to servos and solenoid valves.
+At our 100,000-square-foot facility in Euclid, Ohio, we stock a large number of components, everything from MHC governor stands to Rexroth® actuators to servos and solenoid valves.

 We also take a lot of pride in our repair documentation.
 In addition to recording the model and serial number, we note any auxiliary equipment like a servo solenoid, which most of the actuators have, before we start the disassembly process.